 Moreover, security standards such as PCI DSS, policies within an ISO 27001 ISMS and regulations such as GDPR might require regular penetration testing and security assessments for security assurance and resilience purposes.

-What is a red team assessment?
+What is red team testing?

 On the surface, a red team assessment looks similar to a penetration test, but it goes further.
-The aim of a red team assessment is to mimic a real-life attacker, without time limitation.
+The aim of a red team assessment is to mimic a real-life attacker, without time limitations.
 It uses combinations of tactics, techniques and tools together to access target systems or data.

 Whereas a penetration test is based around agreed testing windows and is communicated to IT or security personnel, a red team test is stealthier and typically plays out over an extended period of time to make it less obvious.
 It will often consist of multiple stages.
 For example, it may include social engineering attacks to harvest account credentials and access systems or even physical attacks, during which testers seek to gain access to offices, systems and data held onsite.

 While the goal of a penetration test is usually to uncover as many exploitable vulnerabilities as possible, the goal of a red team assessment is to achieve a specific objective – typically to access target data or systems.
 Because the wider IT or security team is kept in the dark, a red team exercise tests the ability of the defenders (the ‘blue team’) to detect the attack and respond to it.